Government condemned for ‘shameful’ eviction of Afghan refugees from hotels

 All of the Afghans facing homelessness were evacuated by Britain during the fall of Kabul – many due to their heroic work with British forces during the 20-year conflict.

-The Afghans, many of which are families with young children, have been living in the hotels since their rescue from the beleaguered country in 2021.
+The Afghans, which include families with young children, have been living in the hotels since their rescue from the beleaguered country in 2021.

 Now, all 8,000 living in the so-called bridging hotels have been given notice and will be made to leave Home Office-funded accommodation by the end of August.

-One in five who have already been evicted presented as homeless to their local council, according to the Local Government Associaton (LGA), as they struggle to secure private rentals amid the UK's worsening housing crisis.
+One in five who have already been evicted presented as homeless to their local council, according to the Local Government Associaton (LGA), as they struggle to secure private rentals during the UK's worsening housing crisis.

-Amid warnings many had put themselves in “mortal peril” to help the British, former Tory leader Iain Duncan Smith called on the veterans’ minister Johnny Mercer to have “one more go” to anyone becoming homeless , saying “at the end of the day, we do owe them”.
+Amid warnings many had put themselves in “mortal peril” to help the British, former Tory leader Sir Iain Duncan Smith called on the veterans’ minister, Johnny Mercer, to have “one more go” for anyone becoming homeless, saying: “At the end of the day, we do owe them.”

-And Lord West, the former head of the navy, also called for action, saying: “Our nation has a debt of honour to those who risked their lives - and those of their families - to assist our men and women who were fighting in Afghanistan.
+And Admiral Lord West, the former head of the navy, also called for action, saying: “Our nation has a debt of honour to those who risked their lives – and those of their families – to assist our men and women who were fighting in Afghanistan.
 This needs to be resolved now.”

 The call comes after the LGA warned the situation was “likely to worsen significantly” in the coming weeks as the staggered evictions continue.